regina-normal/regina/packaging/readmes/README-ubuntu-natty.txt

         deb http://people.debian.org/~bab/regina natty/

    b) Under "Authentication", import Regina's signing key.
-Keys help
+These keys
-      Ubuntu keep your machine secure, and it may refuse to install Regina without one.
+      help keep your machine secure, and Ubuntu may refuse to install Regina without one.
 You can download the key from:

         http://people.debian.org/~bab/regina-key.txt